oko-security/organizational-threat-modeling-manual/README.md

 **Large organization** (1000+ employees): 160-400+ hours

 These estimates include discovery, analysis, and documentation.
 Complex environments (multi-cloud, extensive SaaS, highly regulated) take longer.

-## Contributing

-Found an error?
-Have a better technique?
-Want to add a template?

-This manual improves through real-world use.
-Contributions welcome.

-## License

-This manual is provided for educational and professional use.
-Use it for consulting engagements, internal security programs, or learning.

 ## Version